koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 Luckely, our setup on Microsoft Azure should now be complete.

 ## 2.3.
-Setting up ACS for code signing
+Setting up Azure Trusted Signing for code signing

 Now that ACS has been configured on Microsoft Azure, we can set up the code signing tools on our local development or automated build machine.
 The following steps assume that you have access to a machine running a recent version of Microsoft Windows, and you are able to execute commands in the command prompt.